DEVELOPMENT IN NEARBY NEIGHBORHOODS

 The location for the shops (roughly across the street from Marshalls and Famous Footwear Stores and near an existing Jewel-Osco grocery store) was regarded as not out of character for the community.
 But nearby single-family homeowners were shocked seven months later to find the developer, GW Properties, had acquired an adjacent plot of land on which it wanted to annex a 110-unit apartment building, according to an October 14, 2021 Block Club Chicago article.

 By the fall of 2023, the GW Properties’ proposal for the mixed-used development had changed to a five-building complex that tripled the number of residential units from the initial plans.
 Taking advantage of the city’s Connected Communities program that encourages walking, biking and the use public transit—reducing tenant parking while offering affordable housing—the developer presented plans for 348 (later 354, then 346) high-end studio, one-, two-, and three-bedroom units in a sprawling four-and-a-half story building.
 There would also be some two-story duplex units.
 The Chicago Plan Commission in March, 2024 approved the changes, including those specifically requested by nearby residents.
 These were to accommodate all parking inside the development rather than in a huge street lot and to offer the smaller walkable retail stores.
-At that time pressure was placed on GW Properties to increase the required number of affordable housing units from the required 15% to 20% and to make a commitment to use union labor and minority-owned contractors for the project.
+At that time pressure was placed on GW Properties to increase the required number of affordable housing units from the required 15% to 20%.

 Fourth Proposal